karlosos/fetching-casestudy/README.md

 - I will name `tanstack-query`, `rtk-query` and `swr` as modern data fetching in the notes.
 - I am not sure if it's correct way of refetching with *modern data fetching* libraries.
 Probably it should be loaded in the background without showing loading spinner.
 - To have proper comparison I would need to disable retrying on failure for *modern data fetching*.
 Or at least unify them. `tanstack-query` has the best options out of the box in my opinion.
 I like incremental time for retrying.
+- Error handling with current `api` directory is not great.
+When getting data from the backend that has incorrect format and can't be mapped we get `ApiError` without any details.
+It's hard to debug.
+Maybe `zod` would be a good solution for this problem?
+Or alternatively we could wrap `mapper` with try catch?
+  - Edit `getElements` mock to see the problem.

 ## Roadmap 🛣️🎯